Last updated on January 14th, 2020 at 10:36 am

 Punta Gorda is a cool little historic town.
 Here’s a Florida Rambler roundup of things to do in Punta Gorda— from a great car museum to good bicycling trails to one of Florida’s most classic crab shacks, Peace River Seafood.

-Kayakers will find this a good destination because you can paddle fresh water like Shell Creek on Saturday and then, as we did, spend Sunday on salt water in the gorgeous mangrove-lined Gasparilla Sound, with dolphins, white pelicans and roseate spoonbills to delight you.
+Kayakers will find this a good destination because you can paddle fresh water like Shell Creek on Saturday and then spend Sunday on salt water in the gorgeous mangrove-lined Gasparilla Sound, with dolphins, white pelicans and roseate spoonbills to delight you.
+Here’s a report on sea kayaking in Gasparilla Sound.

 Find a campsite near Shell Creek